cliosight/cliosight_templates/overview.md

 [Click here](contacts_and_groups_report.json) to view the JSON definition for this report.

 ### Creating Graphs and Charts <a name="graphs"></a>
-Tabular data from reports can be used to plot graphs and charts using some standard Javascript libraries like Chart.js, HighCharts, D3.js and C3.js to name a few.
-One such example is a line chart that depicts trends from datasets in three different datasources, viz. in-built, containerized and fully-managed MySQL database instances across different cloud platforms.
+Tabular data from reports can be used to plot graphs and charts using Javascript libraries like Chart.js, HighCharts, D3.js and C3.js to name a few.
+One such example is a line chart that depicts datasets in three different datasources, viz. in-built, containerized and fully-managed MySQL database instances across different cloud platforms.
 We can also display live stats by fetching data from a report.

 Chart with different datasources
 [Live stats](https://app.cliosight.com/app/reports/85/show/public?noNavbar=true)